What does trauma have to do with food compulsions?

 The energy release of food

-Overeating and restrictive eating, while messy, yes, and while leading to other problems, yes, also serve a purpose.
-They can both act as energy releasing behaviors – they can numb what feels overwhelming, and they can move and soften the build up of tension and overarousal from bearing emotional pain.
+Overeating and restrictive eating – while messy and leading to other problems – also serve a purpose.
+They both act as energy releasing behaviors – they can numb what feels overwhelming, and they can move and soften the build up of tension and overarousal from bearing emotional pain.

 Restriction can be a way to keep the overwhelming feelings at bay, to feel in control of what feels so out of control.

-Overdoing – binge eating and overeating – is also a pursuit of safety.
+Overdoing – binge eating and overeating – can also be a pursuit of safety.
 But in this case, the safety isn’t found in control but in the food itself.
 The food has become a substitute harbor, a secure base.
+This is one of the themes that we explore in When Food is Your Mother.

 Eating the food brings relief from these overwhelming feelings and brings a sense of security and safety – which is what makes overeating so sticky.
 Temporarily, and from an energetic standpoint, it works.